LUOJIUzxy/leetcode/OOP/problemStatement.md

 ### Explanation:
 - After the first `LineService`, customer `123` has 1 item left.

-- Customer `123` increases their basket size, moving to the back of the line.
+- Customer `123` increases their basket size（6-5=1）, moving to the back of the line.

 - During the next `LineService`, customer `3` is checked out first, followed by customer `123`.